pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 The benefit of signing in with your (developer) account is, that you can execute all requests including POST and DELETE requests, which is not possible in the sample account.
-When you click the gear icon, you will find a shortcut to the Microsoft 365 developer program website (to get your sandbox with sample data), and you can change the theme as it suits your needs best.
+When you select the gear icon, you will find a shortcut to the Microsoft 365 developer program website (to get your sandbox with sample data), and you can change the theme as it suits your needs best.
 I like dark mode most :black_heart:.